 Use solar energy when panels are at maximum efficiency

 This will typically be between 11 AM and 4 PM daily

-Between October and April there are more daylight hours
+Between April and October there are more daylight hours

 Increased daylight and more intense sunlight will result in more solar energy being produced

 5. How does the orientation of your panels increase solar electricity?

 The orientation of your panels can also help optimize solar power.

 This includes both energy production and the number of hours your panels are operating at their maximum.

 Your solar panel installer will determine the orientation of your panels based on where you live and the architecture of your roof (if your panels are mounted on your roof).

 For homes in the United States, most panels are south facing as we are located in the Northern Hemisphere.